(she/her)

 Former PhD Student

 Yujiao Hao was a PhD student in the Computer and Software department of McMaster whose research centred around motion detection, mobile computing, and machine learning.
+For her master’s phase, her research direction was multimedia medical information technology, such as the medical image registration algorithm.

 Former Associate Professor